 There are two types of screening.
 The first is a general screening of preschool age children throughout the school year.
 These screenings are on-going and serve preschool-aged children.
 The other kind of screening is only for school-aged children.
 A child can be referred for screening by school personnel, the family and/or individuals in the county (physicians, childcare providers, etc.) This should be done any time it is suspected that a child has a disability.

 Visit Student Support Services on the WCS website for more information.

 Use of the Internet

 Williamson County Schools supports the right of students to have reasonable access to various information formats and believes that it is incumbent upon students to use this privilege in an appropriate and responsible manner.
 Students will be given appropriate instruction in internet safety as a part of any instruction utilizing computer resources.
-Before students are allowed access WCS instructional resources online, both the child and parent/guardian must read and sign the Acceptable Use Policy, the Video Conferencing form and the Authorization District Device form.
-These forms will be made available in Skyward prior to the start of school for review and acceptance.
-If your child violates these policies, they could lose technology access while at school.
+Please see the Responsible Use Procedure.
+If your child violates this policy, they could lose technology access while at school.

 For more information, refer to Williamson County Board of Education policy 4.406.